Keren SouzaKohn: Reflections on Art, Family, and the Legacy of F.N. Souza

 1) How did growing up in a family deeply embedded in the art world, with your father being Francis Newton Souza, influence your early interest and development in art?
 What was your childhood like?
 Who were your creative influences apart from your father?

 Keren: Firstly, I did not know any difference as a child living in blissful innocence.
-I had no clue that our home with paintings hanging everywhere and my dad behind a closed door listening to Beethoven painting with the smell of turpentine was anything different !
-I thought every home had one !
+I had no clue that our home with paintings hanging everywhere and my dad behind a closed door listening to Beethoven, painting with the smell of turpentine, was anything different!
+I thought every home had one!
 I came to unconsciously view everything through an aesthetic lens.
-As a second generation holocaust refugee, my blessed mother Liselotte Kohn (changed to Kristian) Czech Jew had to escape from her home in Prague, alone as a teenager, travelling on a train across Europe, leaving behind her family, who she was never to see again as they were murdered by the Nazis.
-My mother learned English from scratch then won herself a full scholarship to the Royal Academy of Dramatic Art (RADA) becoming a stage & film actress when she met Souza.
+As a second-generation Holocaust refugee, my blessed mother Liselotte Kohn (changed to Kristian), a Czech Jew, had to escape from her home in Prague alone as a teenager, traveling on a train across Europe, leaving behind her family, whom she was never to see again as they were murdered by the Nazis.
+My mother learned English from scratch, then won herself a full scholarship to the Royal Academy of Dramatic Art (RADA), becoming a stage and film actress when she met Souza.

 2) Your path in art education was unconventional.
 How did your experiences at Ravensbourne College of Art contribute to your development as an artist?

-Keren: So yes, when I got to art school as a teenager, hungry to learn craft skills and a tool set, I was told that the only thing to do was to just simply express yourself and there was nothing that they could actually teach !
-This was the result of a revolution that had taken place in Paris in the 60s, 10 or 15 years before I arrived unbeknownst to me.
-We say in England, the French are revolting - yet again this time they were occupying the colleges and universities, throwing all the books out of the windows, locking the staff out & chanting slogans of viva la individual, viva la expression existential followers of Sartre, I didn’t realise for many years that I hadn’t received any instructions talk about the opposite of Velasquez who began his apprenticeship at the tender age of 10 so the art Skool was obsessed with American abstract expressionism, which I came to enjoy and somehow incorporated elements of into my own figuration.
-But basically it took me many years to realise that I didn’t actually know how to paint.
+Keren: So yes, when I got to art school as a teenager, hungry to learn craft skills and a toolset, I was told that the only thing to do was simply express myself and there was nothing that they could actually teach!
+This was the result of a revolution that had taken place in Paris in the '60s, 10 or 15 years before I arrived, unbeknownst to me.
+We say in England, "the French are revolting"—yet again.
+This time they were occupying the colleges and universities, throwing all the books out of the windows, locking the staff out, and chanting slogans of "viva la individual, viva la expression," existential followers of Sartre.
+I didn’t realize for many years that I hadn’t received any instructions—talk about the opposite of Velasquez, who began his apprenticeship at the tender age of 10!
+So the art school was obsessed with American abstract expressionism, which I came to enjoy and somehow incorporated elements of into my own figuration.
+But basically, it took me many years to realize that I didn’t actually know how to paint.
 I didn’t know how to set up a palette.
-I didn’t know about colour theory, or composition and form, so I set about going to evening classes & courses to make up for that.
-I do feel that if you know the rules, then you can bend them or even break them and if you know where the box is then you can be out of the box !
-But unless you know what you’re pushing against or have language your expression is limited.
-The irony is you can actually be more expressive with rules !
+I didn’t know about color theory or composition and form, so I set about going to evening classes and courses to make up for that.
+I do feel that if you know the rules, then you can bend them or even break them, and if you know where the box is, then you can be out of the box!
+But unless you know what you’re pushing against or have language, your expression is limited.
+The irony is you can actually be more expressive with rules!

 3) As your personal style matured, you embarked on a journey of self-discovery.
 Can you discuss how your artistic approach evolved over time and what prompted these changes?

-Keren: Having worked in black and white with no colour, no joy for many years, making images from my imagination within I experienced the life changing event of motherhood, which opened my eyes to the world outside with colour and joy, I began painting still lives and domestic scenes.
+Keren: Having worked in black and white, with no colour and no joy, for many years, making images from my imagination, I experienced the life-changing event of motherhood.
+This opened my eyes to the world outside—with colour and joy.
+I began painting still life and domestic scenes.

 4) Your work often features abstract figuration and explores the coexistence of divinity within the physical realm.
 What draws you to these themes, and how do you convey them through your art?